liudmila-udot/GolangDonovanKernighanExamples/README.md

 **No Buffer:**
 Data is directly passed from the sender to the receiver without being stored.

+Only one value at a time can be in transit through the unbuffered channel.

 When a value is sent on an unbuffered channel, the sender blocks until another goroutine receives the value.
 The receipt of the value *happens before* the receiver calls the reawakening of the sender.